 After a year of procrastination, good-living, occasional writing, editing and daydreaming, I published my first novel, We Have Lost The President, in July 2016.
-Since then, I’ve surprised myself and many others – as well as annoyed several people – by publishing four more novels.
+Since then, I’ve surprised myself and many others – as well as annoyed several people – by publishing five more novels.
 And there’s more to come.

 But we British don’t enjoy blowing own our trumpets too much, so let’s delve deep into my past (well, the bits of it I can remember) and tell you a bit more about me.